storj/storj/docs/design/storagenode-downtime-tracking.md

 LIMIT N
 ```

-The query uses the number of nodes parameter for limiting the records.
 It checks the configured number of nodes, then will sleep the configured amount of time and start again.

-For each node performs an _uptime check_.
+For each node it performs an _uptime check_.

-* On success:
+* On success, it updates the nodes table:

   ```sql
   UPDATE nodes
   SET